-At the end of 2015 I started on the first sketches on my iPad for a new biplane design.
+At the end of 2015 I started with the first sketches on my iPad for a new biplane design.

 I didn´t want to reinvent the bipe, that’s why I followed the common design with the canopy behind the top wing because I like it most.
-Cooling for the Motor, ESC and battery were very important.
-Which is the reason for the large air intake at the front below the motor, and the even larger air outtake on the side of the fuselage between the wings, done in the style of a Porsche motor vehicles.
+Cooling for the Motor, ESC and battery is very important.
+Which is the reason for the large air intake at the front below the motor, and the even larger air outtake on the side of the fuselage between the wings, done in the style of Porsche motor vehicles.
 Because I am a very big fan of the elegant lines à la Porsche, my design should have a very clean and elegant line as well.

 After finishing the plane, we needed a name.
 The air outtakes were based on a special Porsche car, In my opinion the most beautiful car design in the present day.
 I thought about naming the plane as one of the Porsches or something very similar.

 But then THE idea came to my mind!

 I decided to pay tribute to the success and popularity of my father’s earlier design, and hence the model was given the name KARAT biplane

 Together with my team we created in 2 years with a lot of tests and changes our „dream biplane“ and finished it in time right before the World Championships in Argentina 2017.

 More information on the KARAT biplane page!